dyhes/zulip/templates/zerver/integrations/mercurial.md

-Get Zulip notifications when you `hg push`!
+Get Aloha notifications when you `hg push`!

 {!create-stream.md!}